vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### MANDATORY TODO BEFORE ANYTHING ELSE:

-**Connect to your IP or website address to do the basic WordPress setup:**

 **Edit your wp-config.php file, so WordPress can be reached behind a reverse proxy:**

 Open your `wp-config.php` file located in `var/www/html` in your `lazycms-vmangos-docker` directory.